Upper limb anatomy encompasses the anatomy of the shoulder, arm, elbow, forearm, wrist and hand.

 Vertebral artery loops tend to be mostly diagnosed in the 5th and 6th decades.
 Its prevalence is uncertain but is thought...

 Vertebral artery thrombosis results in complete or partial occlusion of the vertebral artery and alteration of blood flow to the posterior cerebral circulation.
-Ischaemia or infarction to structures supplied by these arteries may result in a range of symptoms.
+Ischemia or infarction to structures supplied by these arteries may result in a range of symptoms.

 The vertebral venous plexus is a highly anastomotic network of valveless veins running along the entire length of the vertebral column from the foramen magnum to the sacral hiatus.